Pagus de Lagrange Haut-Médoc 2019 - 3ème vin

 "Formerly known as Le Haut-Médoc de Lagrange!"

-"The bouquet is full of sweet fruit and dried flowers on the nose.
-The body is medium, with lovely fruit and a light finish.
-A little thin, but pleasant.
-Drink now." " (James Suckling 2022) - Pagus de Lagrange is the estate's third wine, formerly known as Le Haut-Médoc de Lagrange.
-The 2019 vintage bottle features a new label inspired by precision and innovation.
+“The bouquet is full of sweet fruit and dried flowers on the nose.
+Medium-bodied, with nice fruit and a light finish.
+A bit thin, but pleasant.
+Drink now. ” (James Suckling 2022) - Pagus de Lagrange is the third wine from the estate formerly known as Le Haut-Médoc de Lagrange.
+The 2019 vintage features a new label inspired by precision and innovation.
 Its simplicity allows the authenticity of Château Lagrange to shine through.

 Buy your Lagrange wines at the best price in a private sale!